So you are wondering how much it costs to start a blog from scratch this year?

 1: Domain name ($10 per year)

 That said, your blog domain name will be your brand, more or less.
-You should make it memorable and easy to read.
+It should be easy to read and memorable.

-If you haven’t figure out your domain name yet, check out my post on how to choose the perfect blog name in 20 minutes.
+If you haven’t figured out your domain name yet, check out my post on how to choose the perfect blog name in 20 minutes.

 A domain name usually costs around $10–15 per year.

-It’s a recurring service, so you’ll always renew your registration for one year at a time.
+It’s a recurring service, so you will renew your registration for one year at a time.

 Registering a domain name is super easy, even if you have no technical experience with starting a website or a blog.

 Want to check if your domain name is available right now?
-Just enter it into the lookup tool below and see if you can register the domain name of your dreams:
+Enter it into the lookup tool below and register it before someone else does: